ibm-cloud-docs/cis/managing-for-performance.md

 * **MISS:** The asset was not yet in the cache or the TTL had expired (that is, it had reached the cache-control maximum age of 0).
 * **HIT:** The asset was delivered from the cache.
-* **EXPIRED:** This asset was delivered from cache, but the next request will require revalidation.
+* **EXPIRED:** This asset was delivered from cache, but the next request requires revalidation.
 * **REVALIDATED:** The asset was delivered from cache.
 The TTL was expired, but an `If-Modified-Since` request to the origin indicated that the asset had not changed.
 Therefore, the version in cache is considered valid again.

 ## Best practice 2: For event-driven content, use the API to purge your cache